While being “the most wonderful time of the year” for some, the holidays tend to be a lonely, alienating, and isolating time for others.

 These feelings often come from struggles related to the nuclear family.
 Many of us have at least one “Cousin Eddie” situation that confronts us during the holidays that tempts us to look at the nuclear and extended family with cynicism, anger, and even despair.

-This week, I want to reflect on the solution Jesus provides for the fractured relationships.
-Not only is his solution good for us; it also provides an empowering resource, one that enables us to move toward “Cousin Eddie” in ways that heal instead of perpetuate the wounds.
+This holiday season, I want to reflect on the solution Jesus provides for fractured relationships.
+Not only is his solution good for us; but it also provides an empowering resource, one that enables us to move toward “Cousin Eddie” in ways that heal instead of perpetuating the wounds.

 So then, what is Jesus’ solution to our holiday woes?
 I believe it’s this…

 He also gives us a family in the Church.

 To disciples who had left everything to follow him, he responded with these words:

 Truly, I say to you, there is no one who has left house or brothers or sisters or mother or father or children or lands, for my sake and for the gospel, who will not receive a hundredfold now in this time, houses and brothers and sisters and mothers and children and lands, with persecutions, and in the age to come eternal life (Mark 10:29-30).